COSD-PANDA/datasd_council_report_2017/main/community.md

 # Community Involvement

 ## Purpose
 Community outreach and engagement is critical for any Open Data effort to be successful.
 Engagement is largely driven by with the local Code for America brigade - Open San Diego.

 ## Open San Diego
 Open San Diego was a staunch advocate for adopting the Open Data Policy and hiring a Chief Data Officer.
 In the past six months, [Open San Diego](http://opensandiego.org/) under the leadership of Xavier Leonard, has accelerated its activities.
-It is now a regular meetup group that we partner with on a regular basis.
+It is now a regular group that we partner with on a regular basis.
 It has several [ongoing projects](https://github.com/opensandiego), such as [...insert a few examples or bullet point a list] and is working with other interested stakeholders to increase membership and civic engagement with data.

 In order to build proper context between the community and the City, the following City employees have stepped up and presented at Open San Diego, upon our request: